VFXNO/TrueMotionFidelityEngine/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit issues, fork the repository, and create pull requests.
+Please feel free to submit issues, fork the repository, and create pull requests (THIS IS VERY IMPORTANT PLEASE IF YOU HAVE SKILLS OR KNOWLIDGE OR EVEN  IF YOU USE AI TO CODE TRY TO PULL REQUEST SO WE COULD IMPROVE IT AND BE FREE FOR ALL ).

 ### How to Contribute